 What we should actually be focusing on instead is erasing the false social stigma that links dreadlocks with weed subculture and being unkempt.

-Recently, a video surfaced which appeared to show a black student in a heated discussion with a white student who wore his hair in dreadlocks at San Francisco State University.
+A video surfaced which appeared to show a black student in a heated discussion with a white student who wore his hair in dreadlocks at San Francisco State University.
 In the video, the white students says, “You have no right to tell me what I cannot wear.”
 The woman started to refer to his hairstyle as an act of cultural appropriation and proceeded to tell him that he couldn’t wear dreads because it was a part of ‘her’ culture.

 Although I can understand the young female students’ passion, it is misdirected and unfounded.
 The fact is that dreads don’t ‘belong to black people’ just because it’s a popular style worn by African-Americans in the United States.
 Many different races and cultures have been known to wear locs.